Emmett81/wdbios/README.md

 ## Overview

-This is a modified version of the Western Digital WD1002A-WX1 controller BIOS ROM that I added to my custom bios rom.
+This is a modified version of the Western Digital WD1002A-WX1 controller rom.

 ## Modifications